 Grand Bazaar Market

-If you start your trip in Tehran I recommend you visit the Grand Bazaar and the nearby shopping center.
-It is here where you can find anything from colorful headscarves to tunics, and trousers which you might need for your stay (I know I did).
+If you start your trip in Tehran, I recommend you visit the Grand Bazaar and the nearby shopping center.
+It is here where you can find anything from colorful headscarves to tunics and trousers, which you might need for your stay (I know I did).
 Here you can also find lots of tasty street food, juices and snacks!

 Expect to pay around 1 Euro for a scarf and around 3-4 Euros for a tunica.